loficody/loficody/README.md

 - 👋 Hi, I’m @loficody
 - I am a music producer, podcaster, and front-end web developer
-- I have more than ten years experience with HTML and CSS and am currently learning Javascript
+- I have more than ten years of experience with HTML and CSS and am currently learning Javascript
-  - I specialize in mobile repsonsive, human-centered web design, and SEO.
+  - I specialize in mobile responsive, human-centred web design, and SEO.
-- 📫 Reach me @loficody everywhere, just send me a message wherever you find me
+- 📫 Reach me @loficody everywhere; just send me a message wherever you find me

 <!---
 loficody/loficody is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.